-Tropaeolum majus L. is the correct and accepted scientific name for this species of Tropaeolum.
+Tropaeolum majus L. is the accepted scientific name for this species of Tropaeolum.
 Both the genus and species were named and described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

 Although Tropaeolum majus came from Peru, reports indicate it does not grow in the wild and is only found as cultivated plants.
 The species is possibly a hybrid between Tropaeolum ferreyrae and Tropaeolum minor.
 Nasturtiums have become naturalized in several parts of the world where the climate is ideal for them.